Yale Heights, Baltimore: Catonsville Short Line Railroad

 Although the train made no stops in Yale Heights, the Catonsville Short Line Railroad passed through the southern end of the neighborhood before crossing Beechfield Avenue.
 The 3.5 mile, single-track line of the Catonsville Short Line Rail Road Company began operating on November 10, 1884.
 It provided passenger and freight service from Baltimore & Potomac Railroad at St. Agnes station (near St. Agnes Hospital to Mellor Avenue in Catonsville.

 Passenger service on the Catonsville Short Line became unprofitable when the electric trolley began service along Frederick Road in 1897 and was discontinued by the railroad in 1898.
 Hudson Realty Company purchased the rail line in 1945, changing the name to Caton & Loudon Railway.
 From this point, the rail line's freight business steadily declined as the highway system was developed throughout the area.
 The last carload traveled along the line in April 1972.
 It was officially abandoned by Penn Central on July 28, 1973.

-A plan in the 1970s to develop the former Catonsville Short Line into a hiking trail never got past the concept stage; the route's right-of-way was forgotten and allowed to grow wild.
+The wooded area between Loudon Park Cemetery and the houses along Yale Avenue is known unofficially as the "Catonsville Short Line Park".
+The southern portion of the "park" is part of the former railroad right-of-way; the northern portion of the wooded area grows along the banks of the Maiden Choice Run.
 The portion of the rail line passing through Yale Heights, between the point where it exits Loudon Park to the Beechfield Avenue crossing, became overgrown with a thicket of trees.
 The crossing was paved over, but portions of the rails remain visible on each side, protruding slightly through the soil and grass.

-A portion of the proposed hiking trail, running between the Charlestown community in Catonsville and Spring Grove State Hospital, was eventually implemented as the Short Line Railroad Trail, but this did not include any of the railroad right-of-way in Yale Heights.
+A portion of a proposed hiking trail running between the Charlestown community in Catonsville and Spring Grove State Hospital, was eventually implemented as the Short Line Railroad Trail, but this did not include any of the railroad right-of-way in Yale Heights.
+A segment of 1,200 feet from the former railroad running through the Kensington neighborhood was added to the trail on September 14, 2024, ending at Beechfield Avenue.

-The wooded area between Loudon Park Cemetery and the houses along Yale Avenue is known unofficially as the "Catonsville Short Line park".
-The southern portion of the "park" is part of the former railroad right-of-way; the northern portion of the wooded area grows along the banks of the Maiden Choice Run.

 Public transportation

 The MTA Citylink Purple passes through Yale Heights as it travels between Johns Hopkins Hospital and Catonsville.
 The bus serves stops along Yale Avenue from Frederick Avenue in Irvington to Cedar Garden Road in Yale Heights.
 From Cedar Garden Road, the bus turns North onto Beechfield Avenue, as it returns to Frederick Avenue from its loop through Yale Heights.

 The UMBC shuttle bus makes three stops in Yale Heights.

+An estimated 28.2% of the neighborhood's residents commute to work on the MTA buses.